 - 24 wontons or dumplings (frozen package), found in Asian or larger mainstream grocery stores

-- 8 cups broth/stock Note 1 (chicken or vegetable)
+- 8 cups broth/stock Note 1 (chicken broth or vegetable broth)

-- 1/2 lb medium raw, peeled, deveined shrimp (optional)
+- 1/2 pound medium raw, peeled, deveined shrimp (optional)

 - 1 head of broccoli, cut up into smaller florets